bunyaminergen/DefaultProjectTemplate/.docs/documentation/CONTRIBUTING.md

         return bool(param1) and bool(param2)
 ```

-This structure ensures that all elements of classes and functions are documented in a clear and consistent way,
+This structure ensures clear, consistent, and comprehensive documentation of classes and functions, including proper
-enhancing readability and usability.
+citation of external sources.

 ##### Type Annotation